daWanderbee/devconnect/README.md

 - Transitioned from following tutorials to creating a fully original platform.
 - Designed creative tagging and notification systems from scratch.
 - Built a cohesive full-stack app with robust authentication and seamless UX.
+- Integrated **Zod** for form validation to ensure smooth user experience.
+- Used **React Hook Form** for simplified form handling, leading to a better UI performance.

 ### ✨ **What’s Next?**
 - Implementing real-time messaging.